galawaydude/data-place/000 index/Weekly Contest 459.md

 };
 ```
 #### Logic
-See, i was close, while solving this problem, just missed some very important points, i was right to use combinations, and even the `c(n, 2)` thing, but what i did miss, was how to calculate this thing, we are basically
+See, i was close, while solving this problem, just missed some very important points, i was right to use combinations, and even the `c(n, 2)` thing, but what i did miss, was how to calculate this thing, we are basically doing this step by step.

+so, you need to make a horizontal
 #### Notes